 The risk factors associated with the principal business of the Company are outlined in details in the Company's MD&A for the year ended October 31, 2017.
 Due to the nature of the Company's business and the present stage of exploration of the Property, an investment in the securities of the Company is highly speculative and subject to a number of risks.
 Briefly, these include the highly speculative nature of the resources industry characterized by the requirement for large capital investments from an early stage and a very small probability of finding economic mineral deposits.
 In addition to the general risks of mining, there are country-specific risks, including currency, political, social, permitting and legal risk.
-An investor should carefully consider the risks and the other information that the Company provides on its website or files on Sedar before investing in the Company's common shares, and should not consider an investment in the Company unless the investor is capable of sustaining an economic loss of the entire investment.
+An investor should carefully consider the risks and the other information that the Company provides on its website or files on Sedar before investing in the Company's common shares, and should not consider an investment.
 The Company's actual exploration and operating results may be very different from those expected as at the date of this MD&A.